JackAubrey/functional-programming/README_13_RxJava_Observer_Observable.md

 11. **defer(Supplier<ObservableSource> observableSupplier)** it creates a separate state for each observer.
 Useful when for example we wants observes a list that can change.
 12. **fromCallable(Callable)** similar to "fromFuture" with also the same recommendations.

+See the CreatingObservable java class in "courses.basics_strong.reactive.section17" package.

 ### Crating Observer
 We have different ways to create an Observer.
 The first way that we already discussed is by creating the anonymous inner class where we implement all Observer interface methods.